-Award winning film and advertising post-production and VFX company MPC needed a redesign for their Soho-based reception area that fitted with their cool brand.
+Award-winning film and advertising post-production and VFX company Moving Picture Company (MPC) needed a redesign for their Soho-based reception area that fitted with their cool brand.

 Using thin timber cladding from floor to ceiling on the walls we achieved a feel of cool warmth, complemented by brass light fittings and low, wide brass window sills which have been built up to become planters on the left-hand side of the reception, allowing privacy to the reception team without disrupting the natural light from flooding in.

 The reception desk is clad in black-painted wood panelling and concrete top giving the industrial vibe the brief required.

 The reception desk is clad in black-painted wood panelling and concrete top giving the industrial vibe the brief required.
 A large cinema-style lit backboard with neo MPC signage boldly welcomes visitors to the studio.

 An old real-film camera on tripod stands proudly in the corner reminding visitors of the great history of the film industry.

 A cool, relaxed ‘lounge’ area nods towards the ’70s whilst still feeling modern sits under a screen where the company can showcase its latest works and a collection of eclectic but complementary armchairs sit on the other side of the room.